Understand and Accelerate Memory Processing Pipeline for Large Language Model Inference: Evaluation

 \subsection{Experiment Setup}

 \textbf{Hardware.} For the heterogeneous system, we run experiments on a node with an AMD Alveo U55C FPGA and an AMD Instinct MI210 GPU, with AMD EPYC 7v13 as the host CPU (detail in Appendix \ref{sec:detail_exp}).
 For the baseline, we use the same GPU model for fair comparison.
-We do not have physical access to a system with both NVIDIA A100 and U55C on the same node, but we provide additional analysis and performance estimation in Appendix \ref{sec:result_extra_2} to demonstrate the generalizability of our system.
+We do not have physical access to a system with both NVIDIA A100 and U55C on the same node, but we provide estimations based on the real-system profiling in Appendix \ref{sec:result_extra_2} to demonstrate the generalizability of our system.
 Notably, U55C is fabricated in an older process technology than the GPU (16 nm vs. 6 nm) and costs half as much.
 A newer FPGA model (e.g., AMD Versal V80) can further improve performance.